xcore/sw_avb/doc/resource.rst

-Note that several instances of the audio interface component can be made *e.g.* you could use 2 threads to handle 16 channels of I2S.
+Note that several instances of the audio interface component can be made *e.g.* you could use 2 logical cores to handle 16 channels of I2S.
 The following table shows how much buffering memory is required depending on the number of audio channels.